Edward Norton (Bet. 1715 - 1720 - September 13, 1778)

 The following is an excerpt from the book "The Descendants of Mercer (Messer) Norton 1750?-1800? and His Wife Martha" compiled by Erma Dell Melton Smith and Mildred Dulaney, 1983

-Edward and Mary Norton were born in Ireland, probably Armagh County, date unknown but around 1715-1720.
+Edward and and his sister Mary Norton were born in Ireland, probably Armagh County, date unknown but around 1715-1720.
 They were both Quakers and immigrated to the Pennsylvania settlements in America where the first records for them appeared.

 To read more about Edward and Elizabeth and their Quaker background, view the history on William Brown, Sr.